davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 ![image](https://cloud.githubusercontent.com/assets/556238/5464754/9d4323f4-8541-11e4-8ac1-0ef7ed79add9.png)

-Now it's asking you for two URLs, and again this will not make much sense.
-They are essentially irrelevant in our scenario, and you can enter anything you like, e.g.
+Now it's asking you for two URLs.
+In our scenario, using URLs here doesn't really make sense (it does for other scenario).
+But you'll want to enter some recognizable URL, as we'll need it later during role assignment. e.g. I use http://DavidsAADApp, which is bogus as a URL, but is recognizable to represent my app (this will get cleaner in the future).

 ![image](https://cloud.githubusercontent.com/assets/556238/5464798/09ef78c2-8542-11e4-87d5-9c50167db765.png)